 Around the back of the monitor, you'll find two HDMI 2.0 ports and a single DisplayPort 1.4 port, which you'll have to use if you intend to make full use of the display's high-resolution, high refresh rate capabilities.
 You'll also find an RGB light ring wrapped around the back of the monitor, which can even sync with the image on your monitor to provide greater immersion and alleviate eye strain if you're gaming in low-light conditions.

-Samsung's budget line of curved gaming monitors have served gamers well since they launched, and with a 4.5 of 5 rating from more than 1000 reviews on Google, it's hard to go wrong with the 24-inch CRG50 at its price.
+Samsung's budget line of curved gaming monitors has served gamers well since it launched, and with a 4.5 out of 5 rating from more than 1,000 reviews on Google, it's hard to go wrong with the 24-inch CRG50 at its price.
 The monitor is also Finder's best overall budget gaming monitor.

 Samsung went for an 8-bit VA panel for its 24-inch curved gaming monitor, which with its improved colour and viewing angles over TN display tech is a welcomed touch.
 That 8-bit colour depth might make the monitor a little less than ideal for colour-sensitive work such as video or photo editing, but will be more than fine for gaming.